Bodybuilder

 If you only had 30 min per day, 3 days per week to work out, what would you focus on?
 Weights, cardio, yoga, some combination?

-Asked by noabswhatsoever about 12 years ago
+Asked by noabswhatsoever over 12 years ago

 I would base that decision on your fitness goals.
 But generally I would use a combination.
 Most people who want to lose weight think they only have to do cardio.
 That would be wrong.
 Weight training will add lean muscle mass which in turn, will help you burn more fat.
 If you only had thirty minutes to weight train I would suggest a circuit where you hit every muscle once.
 Your best bet alternating one day of weights, then one day of cardio, then weights, then cardio, etc. I really don't have any experience in yoga, but would like to try it out one day.